betheden/greek-grammar/content/case_genitive.rst

   kathōs,to,martyrion,**tou**,**Christou**,ebebaiōthē,en,hymin
   just as,the,testimony,**of**,**Christ**,has been confirmed,in,you

-*just as the testimony* **about Christ** *has been confirmed as true among you*
+*just as the testimony* **about Christ** *has been confirmed [as true] among you*

 Note:  In this case “Christ” is the recipient of the testimony.
 Therefore the smooth translation uses the term “about Christ.”
+		We have placed the words "as true" in brackets because these words are not in the Greek text, but they are implied by ἐβεβαιώθη.